mcneel/developer.rhino3d.com/content/en/guides/yak/creating-a-rhino-plugin-package/index.md

 +++

-The [Package Manager](/guides/yak/) is a new feature in Rhino 7.
+The [Package Manager](/guides/yak/) was introduced in Rhino 7.
 It makes it easier to discover, install and manage Rhino plug-ins from within Rhino.
 This guide will describe how to create a package from a Rhino plug-in that can be published to the package server.

 {{< call-out "note" "Note" >}}
 The package manager is cross-platform.
 The examples below are for Windows.